 Pre-Recorded S-VHS Movies

-During the time when S-VHS offered the highest video resolution possible, the following movies were offered in the format:
+During the time when S-VHS offered the highest video resolution possible.

 - Blade Runner